codi0/dweb-research/README.md

 ### Our mission

 To decentralise the world's computing infrastructure.
-We believe in an open web3 tech stack that benefits every developer and isn't reliant on centralised cloud providers.
+We believe in an open web3 tech stack, composed of standards-based protocols and not reliant on centralised cloud providers, that provides opportunity for every developer.

 ### What problem are we trying to solve?